numbbo/coco/docs/bbob-biobj/functions/source/index.rst

   functions of the well-known single-objective noiseless ``bbob`` test suite.
 It will be used as the main test suite of the upcoming `BBOB-2016 workshop <http://numbbo.github.io/workshops/BBOB-2016/>`_ at GECCO.
-Besides giving the actual function definitions and presenting their (known) properties, this documentation also aims at giving the rational behind our approach in terms of function groups, instances, and potential objective space normalization.
+Besides giving the actual function definitions and presenting their (known) properties, this documentation also aims at giving the rationale behind our approach in terms of function groups, instances, and potential objective space normalization.

 .. summarizing the state-of-the-art in multi-objective black-box benchmarking, at